 - Manage and monetize your blog

-- Your blog’s purpose.
+- Your blog’s purpose

-- Who your audience is.
+- Your audience

 What is your blog’s purpose?

 There’s no right or wrong answer.
-This exercise is more about developing the idea behind your blog, and giving people a compelling reason to visit it.
+This exercise is more about developing the idea behind your blog and giving people a compelling reason to visit it.